As of December 19, 2017, MyQL is now referred to as Rocket Mortgage.

 A fixed-rate mortgage is a conventional loan that has a set rate of interest for the term of the loan.

-An ARM is a conventional loan with an interest rate that changes periodically, usually in relation to the financial markets.
-The initial rate is often lower than a fixed-rate, and the rate may change at any time after the introductory period.
+An ARM is a conventional loan with an interest rate that is initially fixed for 5, 7 or 10 years, and then that rate changes periodically, usually in relation to the financial markets.
+The initial rate is often lower than the rate on a fixed-rate mortgage, and the rate may change at any time after the introductory period.

-An FHA loan typically has relaxed borrowing requirements with a low down payment, reasonable credit expectations and flexible qualifying income requirements.
+An FHA loan typically has easier borrowing requirements with a low down payment, lower credit expectations than other loans and flexible qualifying income requirements.

 Assess Rates and Fees